Creating A Successful Digital Marketing Strategy In 2020

-In 2017, a survey conducted found that nearly half of business’ had no strategic plan for their digital marketing, and it’s likely that number hasn’t decreased much in the past two years.
-The question now is – how are you building your digital marketing up for 2020 so you have a defined strategy?
+In 2017, a survey conducted by Smart Insights found that nearly half of all businesses had no strategic plan for digital marketing (and it’s likely that number hasn’t decreased much in the past two years).
+So, the question is – how do you build your 2020 digital marketing plan with a defined strategy?

-What are the specific content marketing goals you have for the next year?
+Let’s start with a very important question.
+What specific marketing goals do you have for the next year?

-Here are the best ways to craft your digital marketing plan for 2020 below.
+Here are the best ways to craft your digital marketing plan for 2020.

 1.)
 Start Off with a Marketing Audit

-This exercise involves multiple employees handling marketing, sales and customer service getting together to analyze your website’s user experience, social media, content marketing, online advertising campaigns and SEO strategy.
+This exercise involves getting together to analyze your website’s user experience, social media efforts, content marketing, online advertising campaigns and SEO strategy.